Sofia Airport: Development since the 1990s

-Airport reconstruction
+Reconstruction

 As a result of growing air traffic and passenger numbers, the airport facilities struggled to cope despite several expansions in the years prior.
 Planning began in the 1990s for a new terminal to be constructed at the airport.
 The new runway was offset from the old by 210 m with the eastern end crossing the Iskar River bed on a specially constructed bridge.
 New taxiways were also constructed, allowing for 22 aircraft movements per hour.
 The old runway was then to be used as a taxiway only.
 The new runway and taxiways were opened in mid-2006, and Terminal 2 formally opened in late 2006.

-The total cost of the project was planned at 200 million euros.
-Finance was secured in 1997–98 from the European Investment Bank (60 million euro), Kuwait Fund for Arab Economic Development (12.3 million Kuwaiti dinars, approximately 41.5 million euro), and the European Union PHARE Programme (7.6 million euro).
-In August 2000, an ISPA grant of 50 million euro was allocated and in December the financing memorandum was signed.
+The total cost of the project was planned at €200 million.
+Finance was secured in 1997–98 from the European Investment Bank (€60 million), Kuwait Fund for Arab Economic Development (12.3 million Kuwaiti dinars, approximately €41.5 million), and the European Union PHARE Programme (€7.6 million).
+In August 2000, an ISPA grant of €50 million was allocated and in December the financing memorandum was signed.

 The construction works were in two lots: the new terminal with its surrounding infrastructure and the new runway.
 The first lot was allocated to the German branch of Austrian company Strabag, while the second was won by a consortium of Kuwaiti company Mohamed Abdulmohsin al-Kharafi & Sons and UAE-based Admak General Contracting Company.

-The initial completion deadline for the new terminal was 15 December 2004 to a total budget of 112.2 million euro.
+The initial completion deadline for the new terminal was 15 December 2004 to a total budget of €112.2 million.
 Immediately after work started, Strabag contested the geological surveys by Dutch consultants NACO B.V. and demanded additional funding for unexpected additional works.
-The delay was ten months, and construction resumed after the Bulgarian government agreed to augment the project's value by 4.8 million euro and extend the deadline to 31 August 2005.
+The delay was ten months, and construction resumed after the Bulgarian government agreed to augment the project's value by €4.8 million and extend the deadline to 31 August 2005.

-In 2004 Strabag demanded an additional 6 million euro due to rising steel prices.
+In 2004 Strabag demanded an additional €6 million due to rising steel prices.
 The Ministry of Transportation rejected the claim, backed by a report from NACO.
 In May 2005, the contractor threatened to take the case to international arbitration.
 In August 2005, it became clear that Strabag would not be able to meet the changed deadline, slippage being put at six to eight weeks.
 In November 2005, Strabag asked for eight months' further extension.